garni-kh/think/README.md

 i start this project when i think i have concentrate problem ,i can not  track my work i always think about every think and do nothing when i  do  work ."think" about think  ,read some text  and try write my  think in paper  then i made this for write in this ,may be help  you concentrate problem and hope solve that and filing happy .

 # installation
+you need :
+1.python3.3 deploy on you system
+2.virtualvenv
+3.git

+installing steps:
+$ sudo easy_install virtualenv

+or better

+$ pip install virtualenv

+$ git clone git@github.com:garni-kh/think.git

+$ cd think

+$ virtualvenv venv

+$ . venv/bin/activate

+now you can pip click

+$ pip install Click

+after this you setup con command work in  ccommand line.

+$ pip install --editable .

+now you can test

+$ con add -m "hello works"

+you can vim think.csv

+and see new line added with time

+or just

+$ con